Joseph H. Lewis: Life and career

-Lewis was equally comfortable working in different genres: horror (Bela Lugosi, The Invisible Ghost), comedy (The East Side Kids, That Gang of Mine), detective mystery (Tom Conway, The Falcon in San Francisco), costume adventure (Larry Parks, The Swordsman), and musicals (Benny Fields, Minstrel Man).
+Lewis was equally comfortable working in different genres: horror (Bela Lugosi, The Invisible Ghost), comedy (The East Side Kids, That Gang of Mine), detective mystery (Tom Conway, The Falcon in San Francisco), costume adventure (Larry Parks, The Swordsman), military (Russ Tamblyn, Retreat, Hell!), and musical (Benny Fields, Minstrel Man).
 Lewis's creative compositions for Minstrel Man won him the assignment of staging the musical sequences for The Jolson Story.

 Today, Lewis is primarily known for his work in film noir during the 1940s and early 1950s.
 Gun Crazy is a dark romance about gun-obsession, notable for its use of location photography and, for film students and buffs, a particularly arresting shot which lasts for ten minutes, as the audience suddenly becomes a passenger in the getaway car following a bank robbery committed by the young leads.

 Toward the end of Lewis's career, he worked in television, directing mostly westerns: The Rifleman, Bonanza, The Big Valley, Gunsmoke, and the pilot for Branded.
 He also directed the 1961 CBS crime adventure-drama series The Investigators.

 Lewis suffered a major heart attack at the age of 46, but continued working until his 59th birthday in April 1966, at the end of the 1965–66 TV season.
 He later lectured at film schools and fan gatherings as well as at retrospectives such as the Telluride Film Festival, along with European venues in France, Germany and other locations.
 In 1997 he became the recipient of the Los Angeles Film Critics Association Lifetime Achievement Award.

 Nearly five months after his 93rd birthday, Lewis died at his home in Los Angeles County's seaside community of Marina del Rey.
 Active until the end, he made his final public appearance five weeks earlier to introduce a screening of Gun Crazy at the University of California at Los Angeles.
 He was married to Buena Vista Lewis; they had one daughter, Candy Lewis Sangster.